prathmesh7317/AI-Driven-Resume-Parser-for-Perfect-Job-Match-ATS-Compatibility/README.md

-# OpenAI-Driven-Resume-Analyzer-Platform & Chatbot-Assistance-
+# DeepSeek-Next-Gen-Resume-Analyzer-Platform with Chatbot-Assistance-

 ## **Problem Statement**:

 Job seekers often struggle to optimize their resumes for specific job descriptions, leading to missed opportunities due to a lack of alignment with ATS (Applicant Tracking Systems) requirements and recruiter expectations.
-The manual process of tailoring resumes, generating effective cover letters, and understanding skill gaps is time-consuming and inefficient.
+The manual process of tailoring resumes, generating effective cover letters, and understanding skill gaps is time-consuming and inefficient, resulting in poorly formatted applications that may not highlight relevant skills effectively.

 ## **Key Features**:-